Xilinx/embpf-bootfw-update-tool/README.md

 ## Known issues and Debug Tips

 * If the script is stopped during execution, Versal may get in an indeterminate state.
-If you have issues running the script subsequently, power cycle the platform (not just a Ryzen reboot) and try the script again.
+If you have issues running the script subsequently, power cycle the platform (not just a reboot) and try the script again.

+* The tool will attempt to put the Versal in JTAG bootmode - via FTDI if that is available on the platform and always via XSDB.
+If the platform is in OSPI mode and OSPI already contains boot code that prevents access to DDR and OSPI from the utility - you may need to change platform to JTAG bootmode via hardware jumpers to prevent OSPI code from executing.

 * You may ignore the "rlwrap" warnings.